-Who Should Do Dumbbell Snatches?
+Who Should Do the Dumbbell Snatch?

-The dumbbell snatch can be trained to increase overall fitness and used as a means for metabolic conditioning/work capacity training.
-Additionally, the dumbbell snatch can be done to incorporate more ballistic and explosive-based lifting within training programs to further enhance strength development and force production (rate of force production).
-While the snatch movement is not specific to the bench press, squat, deadlift, or most other movements done in most strongman events, it can help to improve overall strength and athletic development.
+- Powerlifters and Strongmen/Strongwomen Athletes: The dumbbell snatch is used to train metabolic conditioning/work capacity training.
+You can also use the dumbbell snatch with lighter loads to enhance strength development and force production (rate of force production).
+While the snatch movement is not specific to the bench press, squat, deadlift, or most other movements done in most strongman events, it can improve overall strength.

 Functional Fitness Athletes